CartoDB/documentation/app/content/spatial-extension-sf/examples/a-quadkey-grid-of-stores-locations-and-simple-cannibalization-analysis.md

-## An Quadkey grid of Starbucks locations and simple cannibalization analysis
+## A Quadkey grid of stores locations and simple cannibalization analysis

 ### Bulding the Quadkey grid

-We are going to demonstrate how fast and easy is to make a visualization of an Quadkey grid to identify the concentration of Starbucks locations in the US.
+We are going to demonstrate how fast and easy it is to make a visualization of a Quadkey grid to identify the concentration of Starbucks locations in the US.
 With a single query, we are going to calculate how many Starbucks locations fall within each quadkey grid cell of resolution 10.

 ```sql